jayyovs/master/sql_style_guide.md

 - It is our shared responsibility to adhere to and uphold this style guide.
 The expectation is that the team will follow the guidelines during code development, code reviews, and, most importantly, for any code committed to the GitHub repository
 - Our primary goal is to prioritize readability, maintainability, and robustness, rather than minimizing the number of lines of code.
 Extra lines of code are inexpensive; time is what we need to optimize

-## *High-Level Style Guide Rules
+## High-Level Style Guide Rules

-Here's example query to demonstrate how this style gfuid is applied in practive:
+Here's example query to demonstrate how this style guide is applied in practice:

 ```sql
 with subscriptions as (